 - Specify the rule in greater detail, including the use of rules, filters, regular expressions, or scriptlets. - Test the rule as you develop it - 1.
-To open the Rule Details Editor, click the right-pointing arrow 🖾 at the right end of the rule's row.
+To open the Rule Details Editor, click the right-pointing arrow at the right end of the rule's row.

-Inputs Outputs Responses Description Scriptlet Responses Summary > failure > rule (1 of 1) ↓ ⊢ × Rule Details Rule Type: Exact Match Tilter Result Before Applying Rule Test to see if the input contains a value Ignore Case: Text: 1 Input (Matches Highlighted) Pattern Does Not Match Command Enter the input characters you'd like to match against in this area.
+Inputs Outputs Responses Description Scriptlet ▲ ▼ Responses Summary > failure > rule (1 of 1) Rule Details Rule Type: Exact Match Filter Result Before Applying Rule Test to see if the input contains a value Ignore Case: Image: Image Input (Matches Highlighted) Pattern Does Not Match Clear Quick Comman Enter the input characters you'd like to match against in this area.
 All (non-overlapping) matches will be highlighted.
-The first character of each match wi 11 also be underlined, so you can better tell when two matches are adjacent. (eg: highlightedhighlighted).
-7.6 the regular expression entered has syntax problems even temporarily while typing J the insertion caret will turn red until editing restores a valid expression.
+The first character of each match will also be underlined, so you can better tell when two matches are adjacent. (eg: highlightedhighlighted).
+Editing either text area will cause an immediate update in the highlighted matches.
+If the regular expression entered has syntax problems even temporarily while typing the insertion caret will turn red until editing restores a valid expression.

 Note: If you choose Scriptlet as the rule type, the Rule Details Editor includes a scriptlet editor.
-For more information on creating scriptlets, see "Using Scriptlets in a Flow" on page 308.
+For more information on creating scriptlets, see "Using Scriptlets in a Flow" on page 285.

 If you choose Regular expression as the rule type, the Rule Details Editor includes a regular expression editor.
-For more information on creating regular expressions, see "Using Regular Expressions in a Flow" on page 313.
+For more information on creating regular expressions, see "Using Regular Expressions in a Flow" on page 290.